What are Digital Economy Agreements (DEAs)?

 - Singapore-Australia Digital Economy Agreement (SADEA) (which has entered in force on 8 December 2020)

-- United Kingdom-Singapore Digital Economy Agreement (UKSDEA); and
+- United Kingdom-Singapore Digital Economy Agreement (UKSDEA) (which has entered in force on 14 June 2022); and

 - Korea-Singapore Digital Partnership Agreement (KSDPA)